nickbrandt/GitLab/doc/user/project/requirements/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/290813) in GitLab 13.8.
 > - Revised CSV column headers [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/299247) in GitLab 13.9.
+> - Ability to select which fields to export [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/290823) in GitLab 13.9.

 You can export GitLab requirements to a
 [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) sent to your default notification